ciretorres/2HAWC/README.md

 ### Methodology

 In the third day, we were ready to begin to sinthetyze the data.
+But at first, we need to realized some finals details about the sequence of time in which the cascade takes roll in every module of the observatory.
+That why, Sergio share with us a model that reconstructs the events in a longer scale of time.
+After that, we had the chance to chill out a little bit with pizza from the hostest Carles, Leslie, and Rodrigo.

 <img src="./captures/IMG_4437.jpg" width="900">